Overview of Amniotic Fluid and Its Purpose

 - premature amniotic sac rupture;

-- health conditions in the mother (lupus, high blood pressure, pre-gestational diabetes);
+- health conditions, such as lupus, high blood pressure, pre-gestational diabetes; and

 - pregnancy that goes two or more weeks past the due date.

-In the mother, one potential complication from polyhydramnios is postpartum hemorrhaging.
-With the baby, complications of abnormal levels of fluid in the uterus that are too high include placental abruption (placenta partially or totally separates from the uterus while baby is still in the womb) or limited growth.
-This condition may also require cesarean delivery and premature delivery.
+Polyhydramnios could also cause postpartum hemorrhaging in the mother or placental abruption, in which placenta partially or totally separates from the uterus while the baby is still in the womb.
+This condition could also prompt a cesarean delivery and premature delivery.

 - birth defects;